 Mainstream medicine often takes a cookie-cutter approach to most diagnoses, including level 2 autism.
 Typically, the conventional approach involves:

-- Labeling based on observable behavioral symptoms
+- Labeling based on observable behavioral traits

 - Recommending standard therapies like speech, occupational, and ABA therapy to work around vs. resolve issues